nimbbl-tech/nimbbl-react-native-sdk/README.md

 - git clone git@github.com:nimbbl-tech/nimbbl-react-native-sdk.git
 - In the root folder run `npm install`
 - To generate a `.tgz` file run `npm run build`
-- Open the integrated terminal in VS code from this folder: example/native_63 folder
+- Open the integrated terminal in VS code from this folder: `example/native_63` folder
 - Now run `npm install` in this folder to install dependencies of dummy app where SDK is used.
-- After the above run `npm start` and `npm run android` to open the app in simulator.
+- After the above run both these commands in parallel `npm start` and `npm run android` to open the app in simulator.